KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 You can install Cygwin from [this]() link.

 If you don't have CPP build tools installed, you can choose from a number of options, including [CMake](https://cmake.org/download/) and [mingw-w64](http://mingw-w64.org/doku.php/download).
-These will allow you to compile your C++ without Cygwin.
+These will allow you to compile your C++ program without Cygwin.

 # Installing Cygwin